headzoo/surf/docs/README.md

 ```go
 func (b *Browser) Links() []*Link
 ```
-Links returns an array of every anchor tag href value found in the current page.
+Links returns an array of every link found in the page.

 #### func (*Browser) Post